Azure/azure-powershell/src/Blueprint/Blueprint/help/Get-AzBlueprint.md

 PS> Get-AzBlueprint -SubscriptionId "00000000-1111-0000-1111-000000000000"
 ```

-Get the blueprint definitions within the specified subscription.
+Get the blueprint definitions within the specified subscription and the management group hierarchy of the subscription.

 ### Example 4
 ```powershell